gnu-octave/symbolic/HOWTO-release.md

 How to do a release
 ===================

 We use x.y.z.
-Bump y for minor changes or z for "micro" changes (bug fixes etc).
+Bump y for minor changes or z for "patch" changes (bug fixes etc).

 Old OctaveForge process: http://octave.sourceforge.net/developers.html